wilsonte-umich/aws-shiny-server/README.md

 - a session cookie you can use for tracking user sessions
 - control of private information such as keys, etc.
 - user authentication via Google Oauth2 login
+- a switchboard from selecting among multiple apps

 The web server is run as a set of microservices from within [Docker containers](https://www.docker.com/).
 One container runs the [Traefik](https://docs.traefik.io) reverse proxy/load balancer